 The University of Groningen has a rich academic tradition dating back to 1614.
 From this tradition arose the first female student and the first female lecturer in the Netherlands, the first Dutch astronaut and the first president of the European Central Bank.
-Geographically, the University is rooted in the Northern part of the Netherlands, a region very close to its heart.

 Accreditation and assessment:

 My study experience has been in general, quite pleasant.
 Nevertheless, my first year was not what I expected due to Covid 19, everything was online, which made it hard for me to get a good grasp of College life, and it also made it hard to study and keep up the good work.
 But after that, once we went back to the onsite classes, everything went back to normal, and I was...